mtutucki/AdviceGeneratorApp-frontendMentor/README.md

 ## About the project
 Advice generator app is challenge from frronted mentror site.
-It's inspired me to do project uses API.
+It's inspired me to do a project uses API.

 ## Technologies